vingkan/prometheus/timers.md

 [![Stories in Ready](https://badge.waffle.io/vingkan/prometheus.png?label=ready&title=Ready)](https://waffle.io/vingkan/prometheus) [![Join the chat at https://gitter.im/vingkan/prometheus](https://badges.gitter.im/vingkan/prometheus.svg)](https://gitter.im/vingkan/prometheus?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Demo
-The Prometheus team wanted to know how long users spend writing their contact messages, as well as if there was any wait time between arriving on the page and starting to write.
+The Prometheus team wanted to know how long users spend writing their contact messages as well as if there was any wait time between arriving on the page and starting to write.
 Multiple timers allow tracking of both.
 This is the kind of information the dashboard displays:

 ![Prometheus Dashboard: Sample Timer Entry](https://raw.githubusercontent.com/vingkan/prometheus/master/img/timer.PNG)